It is the chief characteristic of data science that it works. ― Isaac Asimov (paraphrased)

 Predictions by any other name…

-You’ll often see predictions referred to as fitted values, but these imply we are only talking about the data the model was trained on or ‘fit’ to.
+You’ll often see predictions referred to as fitted values, but these imply we are only talking about the observed data features the model was trained on or ‘fit’ to.
 Predictions can also be referred to as expected values, estimates, outputs, or forecasts, the latter is especially common in time series analysis.
 Within generalized linear models and others where there may ultimately be a transformation of the output, you may see it referred to as a linear predictor.

 3.3.2 What kinds of predictions can we get?

-What predictions we get depends on the type of model we are using.
-For the linear model we have at present we can get predictions for the target, which is a continuous variable.
+What predictions we can get depends on the type of model we are using.
+For the linear model we have at present, we can get predictions for the target, which is a continuous variable.
 Very commonly, we also can get predictions for a categorical target, such as whether the rating is ‘good’ or ‘bad’.
 This simple breakdown pretty much covers everything, as we typically would be predicting a continuous numeric variable or a categorical variable, or more of them, like multiple continuous variables, or a target with multiple categories, or sequences of categories (e.g. words).
-In our case, we can get predictions for the rating, which is a number between 1 and 5.
-Had our target been a binary good vs. bad rating, our predictions would still be numeric in most cases or at least amenable to such, and usually expressed as a probability between 0 and 1, say, for the ‘good’ category.
-Higher probabilities would mean we’d more likely predict the movie is good.
-We then would convert that probability to a class of good or bad depending on a chosen probability cutoff.
-We’ll talk about how to get predictions for categorical targets later4.

 Here is a plot of our predictions for the observed data versus the actual ratings6.
 The reference line is where the points would fall if we had perfect prediction.
 We can see that the predictions are definitely not perfect, but we don’t expect this.
 They are not completely off base either, in that generally higher predicted scores are associated with higher observed values.
-We’ll talk about how to assess the quality of our predictions later, but we can at least get a sense that we have a correspondence relationship between our predictions and target, which is definitely better than not having a relationship at all!
+We’ll talk about how to assess the quality of our predictions later, but we can at least get a sense that we have a correspondence between our predictions and target, which is definitely better than not having a relationship at all!

 Table 3.2: Predictions for Specific Observations